-Why Is Posture Important In Communication?
+Why Posture Is Important In Communication

 Posture is more than just a physical stance; it is a silent yet powerful form of communication that can shape how others perceive you and your message.